saifkheraj/d_s/GenAI/MLOps/ContainersforReproducibleModels/ContainerOrchestration/README.md

 ## Next Steps

+The outcome of this process is that we now have a Docker image pushed to ECR that can be used by an orchestration system.

 Once your image is successfully pushed to ECR, you can:
 - Use it with AWS ECS for container orchestration
 - Deploy it with AWS EKS (Kubernetes)